10 Best Minnesota Travel Guide Books Every Day Tripper Needs

 Midwest Road Trip Adventures by The Midwest Travel Writers Network

-Written by a team of fellow bloggers, this book makes the list of the fun section on Minnesota Destinations.
-The MN Section covers four regions; Minnesota River Valley Byway, North Shore, Bluff Country, and the King Of Highways Scenic Byway.
+Written by a team of fellow bloggers, this book makes the list for the fun section on Minnesota destinations.
+The MN section covers four regions; Minnesota River Valley Byway, North Shore, Bluff Country, and the King of Highways Scenic Byway.

-There are tips on where to eat, stay and do quarry visits.
+There are tips on where to eat, stay, and what to do, including quarry visits.

 How to Talk Minnesotan by Howard Mohr